Date of Award:

 This study found that high-achieving men and women from a traditionalist culture have similar career and life expectations as the Harvard sample.
 However, the career and life outcomes for the traditionalist men and women are more traditional than they expected and more traditional in comparison to the Harvard sample.
 Findings show that early family formation encouraged within a traditionalist culture influences high-achieving men and women’s career aspirations.
 The high-achieving alumni from the traditionalist culture also appear to participate in early family formation that results in women’s paying an early motherhood penalty.

 Beorchia, Ace, "Culture Matters: Career and Life Expectations and Outcomes among Business School Alumni" (2018).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7255.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .